 The Zyxel Device did not detect a WAN connection.
+See Section 46.4 on page 470 for troubleshooting the Zyxel Device WAN connection.

-Figure 34 Wizard - Internet Connection is Down
+Figure 30 Wizard - Internet Connection is Down

 4.5 Quick Start Setup - WiFi

 Turn WiFi on or off.
 If you keep it on, record the WiFi Name and Password in this screen so you can configure your WiFi clients to connect to the Zyxel Device.
 If you want to show or hide your WiFi password, click the Eye icon ( ).